aidinabedi/ValheimDayTimeCountdown/README.md

 1. Display under minimap: set to "false" as default value (if set to false, the mod displays above the minimap).
 2. Display time: set to "true" as default.
 3. Display day: set to "true" as default.
-4. 24-hour clock: set to "true" as default (if set to false, it will display the time in 12-hour notation).
-5. Display background: set to "true" as default.
+4. Display background: set to "true" as default.
-6. Font name: set "AveriaSansLibre-Bold" as default, if font does not exist in resources "AveriaSansLibre-Bold" will be set.
+5. Font name: set "AveriaSansLibre-Bold" as default, if font does not exist in resources "AveriaSansLibre-Bold" will be set.
-7. Font size: set to 16 as default.
+6. Font size: set to 16 as default.
-8. Font color: set to RGBA(1, 1, 1, 0.791) as default.
+7. Font color: set to RGBA(1, 1, 1, 0.791) as default.
-9. Background color: set to RGBA(0, 0, 0, 0.3921569) as default.
+8. Background color: set to RGBA(0, 0, 0, 0.3921569) as default.
-10. Text outline color: set to black as default.
+9. Text outline color: set to black as default.
-11. Text outline enabled: to to "true" as default.
+10. Text outline enabled: to to "true" as default.
-12. Margin between minimap and this panel: set to 0 as default.
+11. Margin between minimap and this panel: set to 0 as default.
-13. Padding left and right between text and border: set to 10 as default.
+12. Padding left and right between text and border: set to 10 as default.
-14. Reverse text position: set to "false" as default, if set to "true", time will display to the left and day will display to the right.
+13. Reverse text position: set to "false" as default, if set to "true", time will display to the left and day will display to the right.
-15. Panel width: set to 200 as default.
+14. Panel width: set to 200 as default.
-16. Panel height: set to 30 as default.
+15. Panel height: set to 30 as default.

 ## Links